What Gas Bleaches Litmus Paper

 • Chemistry Education: Demonstrating the bleaching effect in classrooms provides a hands-on experience illustrating redox reactions and the oxidizing power of different gases.

-However, it's vital to emphasize safety precautions when handling these gases.
+That said, it's vital to underline safety precautions when handling these gases.
 Chlorine, ozone, and nitrogen dioxide are all potentially toxic and harmful.
 Proper ventilation and personal protective equipment are essential when working with these substances.
 Experiments involving these gases should always be conducted under the supervision of qualified personnel.

 Frequently Asked Questions (FAQ)